 - Zanzibar – a sweet African blend containing coriander seeds, cumin seeds, yellow mustard seeds, fennel seeds, cinnamon, turmeric, brown sugar, paprika and cayenne.
 Featured in Zanzibar Carrots.

 - Ras el Hanout – meaning “top of the shop,” this Moroccan blend contains nutmeg, sea salt, black pepper, ginger, cardamom, mace, cinnamon, allspice, turmeric and saffron.
-Featured in Zanzibar Carrots.
+Featured in Zanzibar Carrots and Moroccan Eggplant Stew.

 - Baharat (salt-free) – slightly spicy Middle Eastern blend containing paprika, Lampong pepper, cinnamon, coriander, cumin, cloves, ginger, cayenne, cardamom and nutmeg.
-Will be featured in Sweet and Spicy Mini Meatloaves sometime in the future.
+Featured in Butternut Squash Soup with Apples and Carrots.

 - Chat Masala – Americanized version of an Indian blend containing mango powder, sea salt, cumin, black pepper, ajowan, guajillo chiles, peppermint, garlic, onion and citric acid.
-Will be featured in a recipe to be named later, probably a vegetarian one.
+Featured in Slow Cooker Vegetable Curry.

 - Harissa Spice Mix – a fiery North African blend containing japone peppers, cumin, coriander, paprika, garlic, salt and caraway.
-Will be featured in a recipe to be named later, but I have used it mixed with oil and water to create a paste for marinating beef.
+I have used it mixed with oil and water to create a paste for marinating beef.
 Yum!
+Also featured in Curried Squash Seeds.

 Now it’s time to talk Vadouvan curry blend.
 And scallops.
 And apples.
 Vadouvan is a French-inspired curry powder with a bit of a hickory smoked-onion taste.
 It’s milder than a lot of curries and marries well with seafood, poultry and vegetable dishes.
 I just checked the Savory Spice website and they say not to use Vadouvan in a high-heat cooking process, that it’s better in sauces and marinades.
 It’s a good thing I used medium-high heat for my curry-dusted scallops!

 Don’t overcook your scallops or they will be rubbery.
 Just watch the sides of the scallops as they cook.
 You’ll see them go from translucent to opaque from the bottom up.
 When they are opaque halfway up the side, flip them.
 When they are opaque all the way up the side, they’re done.
-The broth contributes a very intense apple flavor and the celery and apple chunks lend texture to this mouth-watering dish.
+The broth contributes a very intense apple flavor and the celery and apple chunks lend texture to these mouth-watering curry-dusted scallops.

 Giveaway Ready to get your curry on?
 I’m giving away the Curry Lovers gift set from Savory Spice Shop which includes Zanzibar Curry, Thai Green Curry, Medium Yellow Curry and Tikka Masala.
 To enter, visit the Savory Spice Shop Facebook page, click About, then come back here and leave a comment about any spice in the curry section.
 I’m sure they would also appreciate a LIKE while you’re there!
 The contest will run through Friday, April 20, 2012.
 The winner will be chosen at random on Saturday, April 21, 2012.
 You must be at least 18 years of age with a U.S. mailing address to win.
 No purchase is necessary; void where prohibited.

 Disclosure: I received $30 worth of spices and the Front Range four-jar gift set free from Savory Spice Shop.
-I also received a Curry Lovers four-jar gift set to give away on my blog.
+I also received a Curry Lovers four-jar gift set to give away.

 - 2 stalks celery, with leaves, coarsely chopped